iwata008/EvoTSP_Final_Project/README.md

 - [HTML](#html)

 ## Overview/Purpose
 This application was created as the final project of a class called cloud computing.
 We made a web map app using the basics and skills we learned through the half-semester.
+DynamoDB, Lambda, IAM, API Gateway from Amazon Web Services (AWS) are used in the project.
+This application computes and finds the shortest route of given cities in Minnesota state, and displays the best route on the map.
+The base idea/concept of this application is same as Traveling Salesman Problem (TSP) and which starts from a city and finds the route that visits each city exactly once and returns to the origin city.
+With AWS, building serverless computing service would be possible and we don't need to worry about storage, security, servers, databases, and more.

 ## Overview/Solution
-This application was created as the final project of a class called cloud computing.
-I made a web map app using the basics and skills I learned through the semester.

 ## User Documentation
-This application was created as the final project of a class called cloud computing.
-I made a web map app using the basics and skills I learned through the semester.

 ## Code Apendice